scollinselliott/eratosthenes/README.md

 ```

 The `seq_diag()` proceeds iteratively through all events, and so if
-there are seqeunces of events which are assured to be valid, those
+there are sequences of events which are assured to be valid, those
 should be placed earlier in the inputs.
 The `shuffle` argument in
 `seq_diag()` randomly permutes the order in which `events` are checked,
 and can be called to check discrepancies if there is no information